 Music - Students receive music twice per week to learn about music appreciation and aspects of performance.
-In middle school, students may choose between choir and orchestra as an elective.
+In middle school, students may choose between choir, orchestra, and band as an elective.

 Physical Education - Physical education is aligned with the Washington State standards.
 Students work on coordination, movement, and physical activities.
 The 6th through 8th grade curriculum also includes team-based activities.